ipfs/ipfs-docs/docs/concepts/usage-ideas-examples.md

 ## Build a dApp

 There are many available frameworks to build decentralized apps on IPFS.
-See for example [Fission](https://fission.codes/), [Fleek](https://fleek.co/), or [Textile](https://textile.io/).
+[Fission](https://fission.codes/), [Fleek](https://fleek.co/), and [Textile](https://textile.io/) are great examples.

 ### SecureMyState

-This app for government-citizen communication was built in two days during the [DenverETH 2020](https://www.ethdenver.com/) hackathon.
+The SecureMyState government-citizen communication app was built two days during the [ETHDenver 2020](https://www.ethdenver.com/) hackathon.
 It lets Colorado citizens manage state-owned data about themselves, such as their driving license status or business registration.
-You can find out more about this project over on [Medium](https://medium.com/twos-complement/secure-mystate-government-services-for-citizens-ethdenver2020-17f47407b656).
+You can find out more about this project on [Medium](https://medium.com/twos-complement/secure-mystate-government-services-for-citizens-ethdenver2020-17f47407b656).

 ### Marketplace